Here is the full text Pope Francis gave December 1st, 2019, before and after praying the midday Angelus at St. Peter’s Square:

 The Dicastery for the Laity, the Family and Life has instituted a new International Youth Advisory Body, made up of twenty young people from different geographical and ecclesial origins.
 It is a concrete answer to the solicitation of the Synod dedicated to young people last year .
 The task of this Body is to help understand the viewpoint of young people on the priorities of youth ministry and on other issues of more general interest.
 Let us pray for this.

 I greet all of you, Romans and pilgrims from various countries!
 In particular, the faithful from Poland and the children’s choir from Bucharest.

 I greet the groups from Giulianova Lido, Nettuno and Jesi; as well as the pilgrims from Cavarzere with the “Serafin” choir, and the Association of Romanians in Italy.

 This afternoon I will go to Greccio, the place where Saint Francis made the first nativity scene.
 There I will sign a Letter on the meaning and value of the crèche.
 The crèche is a simple and wonderful sign of the Christian faith.
 It is a short Letter, which can help us prepare for Christmas.
 Prayerfully accompany me on this journey.

-I greet the polyphonic choir of Modica; the faithful of Altamura, Conversano and Laterza.
-I wish you all a happy Sunday and a good Advent journey.
-Please, don’t forget to pray for me.
-Enjoy your lunch and goodbye!
+I wish you all a good Sunday and a good Advent journey.
+Please do not forget to pray for me.
+Have a good lunch and arrivederci.